bball07/User-Guides/React User Guide.md

 [Create a New React App](https://react.dev/learn/start-a-new-react-project)

-**Tip:** Everything in React is a component — keep things small, reusable, and declarative.
+**Tip:** Everything in React is a component.
+Keep things small, reusable, and declarative.
 React will handle the rest.